-I did not understand this stigma before going solo and I definitely do not understand it now that I’ve run a firm for over two years.
+I did not understand this stigma before going solo and I definitely don’t understand it now that I’ve run a firm for over two years.

 To be fair, I think the strength of the stigma depends on where you practice and where you go to law school.
 I graduated from a Top 20 school that tends to send it’s graduates to big firms, awesome clerkships, and other highly-sought positions.
 Apparently, that does not include starting your own firm.

-I can’t ever remember a lunchtime CLE presented by a solo attorney on how they went solo/why they went solo/why you should consider starting your own firm.
-Again, my school is known as treating going solo as “well, you failed.”
+I can’t remember a lunchtime CLE presented by a solo attorney on how they went solo/why they went solo/why you should consider starting your own firm.
+Again, my school is known as treating going solo as “you failed.”
 To varying degrees, that stigma exists at other schools and within the legal community as a whole.

 Dig a little deeper, however, and you’ll discover that many people at big firms and awesome clerkships have outright respect (and perhaps some level of jealously) for attorneys who run their own firms.
 The perception of “solo = loser” seems to be most prevalent amongst law students that have OCI ingrained in their skulls and relatively new associates that think working at a firm is the only way to go.